The POST Commission released the fourth update to the Law Enforcement Officer Disciplinary Records Database on February 7, 2024.

 Disciplinary Record – Notice and Disclaimer

 These documents provide disciplinary record information for all law enforcement officers.
-Instructions that the POST Commission provided to law enforcement agencies for submitting this information can be found here.

 Please note that certain data may not be included because of a pending or active investigation, or because it needs to be further validated.
 Furthermore, in publishing officer disciplinary information, the POST Commission redacted information that may be confidential by law.